nextcloud/documentation/user_manual/groupware/sync_android.rst

    tap the QR scanner icon in the Nextcloud app, point your phone's camera towards the screen.

+.. note:: Using user name and password will not work if 2-Factor-Authentication is enabed and will throw a generic "Unknown resource" error.
+   Use a dedicated App password instead.

 Contacts and Calendar
 ---------------------